A Girl Walks Home Alone at Night-2014

 The Judge is a family drama that contains suspense and a few twists.

-The film reminds me of a slew of 1990’s era courtroom dramas based on John Grisham novels (A Time to Kill, The Client, The Firm) so I was fearful of a bland, dated film.
+The film reminds me of a slew of 1990s-era courtroom dramas based on John Grisham novels (A Time to Kill, The Client, The Firm) so I expected a bland, dated film.

-An interesting aspect of the film is the small-town sense of community in the little town of Indiana, which I found charming.
-Everyone gravitates towards the cute diner in the center of town-owned by Hank’s high school sweetheart.
+An interesting aspect is the small-town sense of community of Indiana, which I found charming.
+Everyone gravitates towards the cute diner in the center of town owned by Hank’s high school sweetheart.
 There is a nice wholesome, small-town appeal to the entire film.

 I half expected a county fair or apple pie baking scene to be added.